The Favourite spot for Cliff JUmping in Ayia Napa

 Sea Caves and Cape Greco Jeep Tour

 Explore the dramatic palaces sea caves and discover hidden churches.
 See the love bridge, cyclops cave and journey through the stunning landscape of Cape Greco.
 Tickets cost €40.
+Please book at least 2 days in advance.

 Quad Bike Safari Ayia Napa Deposit